-IMET deployments to an incident can vary and can range up to two weeks, but will not exceed 14 days onsite.
+IMET deployments to an incident can vary and can last up to two weeks, but will not exceed 14 days onsite prior to mandatory rest day(s).
 The IMET serves within the incident management team, typically in concert with the Fire Behavior Analyst under the supervision of the Plans Section Chief.
 IMET duties include daily planning forecast coordination and composition, spot forecasts as requested, daily weather briefings, weather observations, weather records, daily log of duties and contacts, and ensuring the functionality of the AMRS equipment.
 The structure of each IMET forecast will vary depending on the weather needs of the incident management team.